Knitwit Scuba Crepe Knit fabric is a very popular fashion fabric.

 If you need to, brush up on sewing with jersey knit fabrics.

-[Spandex is the preferred name of spandex fibre in the US, and it is known in Europe as elastane, and in the UK and Australia as Lycra®.
+[Spandex is the preferred name of spandex fibre in the US.
+It is known in Europe as elastane, and in the UK and Australia as Lycra®.
 Spandex is actually an anagram of expands.]